reupholstering a chair

 • To save on chair reupholstery, choose local upholsterers to reduce transport costs, provide your own fabric to avoid markups, opt for partial upholstery if possible, and select simple designs to minimise labour and material expenses.

-This guide shares how much it costs to reupholster a chair to help you set the right budget for the labour, materials, and other expenses involved.
+This guide explains how much it costs to reupholster a chair, helping you set the right budget for labour, materials, and other expenses.

 What’s the difference between chair reupholstery and recovering?

-Before we dive into details of how much reupholstering a chair costs, let us first differentiate furniture reupholstering and recovering since these two are often mistaken as the same thing.
+Before we dive into how much reupholstering a chair costs, let us first differentiate between furniture reupholstering and recovering, as these two are often mistaken for the same thing.

 Cost to reupholster a chair - A furniture maker securing upholstery to a wooden chairGiving old furniture a fresh look with expert reupholstery.
 (Source: iStock)